steffinstanly/steffinstanly.github.io/_pages/about.md

 Hi there,

-I will be mostly posting about Hack the Box retired machines (writeups) and security related topics hope you guys like it and feedback is much appreciated
+I will be mostly posting about security related topics and other projects hope you guys like it and feedback is much appreciated

 HTB Profile : <a href="https://www.hackthebox.eu/profile/11461" target="_blank">Hackthebox.eu/profile/11461</a>